michalczaplinski/lox-crafting-interpterers/README.md

 I use Vscode with the [Java
 extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
 which sets up the build automatically for me.
-You'll need to install the JDK by downloadign it manually, from `brew` or using your favourite java version manager.
+You'll need to install the JDK by downloading it manually, from `brew` or using your favourite java version manager.

 The workspace contains two folders by default, where: